wildlifetrusts/nextdoornature/content/stories/cy/whats-it-like-to-be-the-vice-president-of-a-committee.md

 ---
-title: "Whats It Like to be the Vice President of a Committee? "
+title: "What Is It Like to be the Vice President of a Committee? "
 who: Marie and the Friends of Chances Park
 location: Carlisle
 images: